in4lio/yupp/doc/python.md

 changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.

 The following example demonstrates how to generate source code in Python using a dictionary.
-Data collected in this dictionary is used to create, initialize and print a set of variables.
+This script starts with reading data from an ini-file, then calculates the value of _Pi_ by the Leibniz formula, increasing the value accuracy at each run, and finally saves the intermediate results back into the ini-file.

     #! /usr/bin/env python
     # coding: yupp